swdotcom/swdc-vscode-musictime/README.md

 <h1 align="center">
   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/software-headphones.png" height="30px" />&nbsp
-  Music Time
+  Music Time for Spotify
   <br />
   &nbsp
 </h1>

 <br />

-<p align="center"><a href="https://www.software.com">Music Time</a> is a VS Code extension that discovers the most productive music to listen to as you code.
+<p align="center"><a href="https://www.software.com">Music Time for Spotify</a> is a VS Code extension that discovers the most productive music to listen to as you code.
 </p>

+<i>Music Time requires a Spotify account.
+We currently do not support Apple Music, Google Play, or any other players, but may in a future plugin.</i>

 <br />